LuminArk-AI/code-cleanup-agents/README.md

 - Each agent runs on its dedicated database fork simultaneously
 - Results are automatically merged back to the main database

+### Git Repository Analysis
+- **Analyze entire Git repositories** - Clone and analyze all files in a repo
+- Support for public repositories (HTTPS/SSH)
+- Analyze specific branches
+- Option to analyze only changed files (diff-based)
+- Multi-file parallel processing

 ### Semantic Code Search
 - Natural language code search using PostgreSQL `pg_trgm` extension
 - Fuzzy matching for code content and filenames